poweredjj/Son_of_Robin/README.md

 If you want to collaborate, or use any part of game code - feel free to contact me.

-UWP version is not functional (yet). iOS and Mac versions are untested.
+UWP version is not functional. iOS and Mac versions are untested.

-The game is not finished (yet), but can be played already.
+The game does not have an ending, but can be played already.
 Have fun!